xenify-io/litepaper/README.md

 ## ⚡️ Scenario 1: User burns during Hour-1 of a cycle

 Let’s say you decide to burn 10,000 batches during the first hour of the daily cycle on Arbitrum, where the value per batch is set at 0.01 ETH.
-Taking into account that the Batch Coefficient (BC) during the first hour of a cycle is 0.00005 and the Time Coefficient (FC) during the first hour is 50%, the protocol will determine your Burn Fee (BF) as 25 ETH.
+Taking into account that the Batch Coefficient (BC) during the first hour of a cycle is 0.00005 and the Time Coefficient (TC) during the first hour is 50%, the protocol will determine your Burn Fee (BF) as 25 ETH.

 <br>